pramsey/workshops/workshops/postgis-spatialdb/source/installation.rst

 We will be using OpenGeo Suite as the basis for this workshop.
 It includes all the parts we need to be able to demonstrate pushing SQL smarts out to the web.

-* PostgreSQL, including
+* PostgreSQL, relational database, including

-  - PgAdmin III
+  - PgAdmin III,
-  - PgShapeLoader
+  - PgShapeLoader, and
-  - PostGIS
+  - PostGIS.

-* GeoServer, including
+* GeoServer, spatial web application server, including

-  - OpenLayers
+  - OpenLayers.

+* QGIS, spatial desktop browser and editor.

 .. note::